 - It helps bolster students’ self-esteem.
-Praise aids students understand that they can achieve significant success if they put in the necessary efforts.
-Equally, it supports students to understand their competencies and assists them to utilize them.
+Praise aids students to understand that they can achieve significant success if they put in the necessary efforts.
+Equally, it supports students to understand their competencies and assists them in utilizing them.

 How to Praise Effectively

 Praise can be extremely useful if done effectively.
-It performs the rule of given information to students on their work or behavior.
+It performs the rule of giving information to students on their work or behavior.

 It equally serves us every enforcement and can provide encouragement and support for students.
 Ultimately, if done effectively please can establish a healthy relationship between students and their teachers.

 It is therefore critical for teachers to know when and how to give praise.
 This will help them to reap the benefits of their praise.
 This session will be categorized into two subheadings: 1.
 When to Praise and 2.
 How to Praise.

 Below are the circumstances within which you should give praise to students in the classroom according to Brophy (1981):